woai3c/self-learning-english/docs/qa/fe/other.md

 ## Considering future technological trends, how do you think front-end development will evolve?
 How do you plan to maintain and enhance your competitiveness in this rapidly changing field?

-I anticipate that future front-end infrastructure tools, like build and testing tools, will be rewritten in Rust to increase development efficiency and build speed.
-As AI becomes more prevalent, front-ends could benefit from knowledge in large language models to better comprehend AI services.
+You know, I think future front-end infrastructure tools will probably be rewritten in Rust - things like build tools and testing tools.
+This should really help improve development efficiency and build speed.
+Also, with AI becoming such a big thing, I think front-end developers should learn about large language models to better understand AI-related services.

-Front-end developers should expand towards full-stack capabilities, solidifying their front-end foundation before delving into back-end knowledge.
-This helps in fully understanding a project's business logic, increasing personal competitiveness.
+I believe front-end developers should aim to become full-stack developers.
+Like, first get really solid with front-end basics, then start learning some back-end stuff.
+This helps you better understand the whole project's business logic and makes you more competitive.

 <details>
 <summary>查看中文</summary>